 Her creative process parallels the concept behind her work by combining physical and digital forms and processes.
-In her three-dimensional work, she combines digital fabrication and smart materials with traditional art-making processes such as stone carving, molding in clay, and casting in plaster and cement.
+In her three-dimensional works, she combines digital fabrication and smart materials with traditional art-making processes such as stone carving, modeling in clay and casting in plaster.
 To create her digital compositions, she physically and digitally manipulates photographs of her sculptures.